zushyart/coding-projects/README.md

 These are my Turbowarp projects.
 Turbowarp is a mod of Scratch with many new and useful features.
 I use Turbowarp 1.10.1, which is the latest version at the time of writing this.
 Most of these projects will break if you use the Scratch offline editor.
 A lot of them are buggy/unfinished anyway, sorry about that.

 ## Project descriptions
-BPM CONVERTER - A tool for converting between BOM and seconds between beats.
+BPM CONVERTER - A tool for converting between BPM and seconds between beats.

 BATTERY - A circle that tells you your computer's battery level.